SQream/sqream_docs/guides/access_control.rst

 =========

 The system which provides basic authentication and authorization for users in SQream DB.

 Authentication: this is how the system checks that you are who you say you are.
 This is done using the familiar usernames and passwords.
+The role object is used for both users and groups (which can be used to manage permissions for multiple users together).

 Authorization: this is how the system checks that you are allowed to do the action that you are trying to do.
+This is implemented using grant and revoke (a.k.a. permissions).

 Compared to ANSI SQL and other SQL products: